yannmazita/example-automated-arch-install/README.md

 ```
 you're ready to go.

+### Order
+As of now, to avoid any issue you have to install the virtual machines in this order:
+- serveur-temps
+- serveur-bdd (and restart postgresql service)
+- serveur-web{1,2} (and start the servers)
+- serveur-load

 ### Web server virtual machines
 Two commands are provided to migrate data on the server (after changes in models) and to run the server:
 ```commandline